aeporreca/nondeterminism/README.md

   - [Custom modes](#custom-modes)
 - [Other examples](#other-examples)

 ## Installation

 You can install this library via `pip install nondeterminism`.
+For the most recent changes, please check [https://github.com/aeporreca/nondeterminism](Git repository).

+## License

+In order to promote open research and teaching, the `nondeterminism` library is distributed under the [GNU AGPL](https://www.gnu.org/licenses/agpl-3.0.en.html) license.

 ## Basic usage